Christian Aid marked its 70th anniversary in 2015. Our annual review reports back on what Christian Aid Scotland achieved in this landmark year.

 Kathy Galloway, Head of Christian Aid Scotland

-Download our previous reviews for details of how we strengthened the movement together in Scotland in recent years - working with churches, raising vital funds and campaigning for change.
+Download our previous reviews for details of how we have worked with the churches in recent years, raising vital funds and campaigning for change.

 Download our 2013 review (PDF, 0.3mb)